 Road Block vs. Probable Cause

 Drivers arrested for a New Jersey DWI / DUI at sobriety checkpoints often wonder why police were able to stop them without probable cause.
-However, the U.S. Supreme Court has given police latitude to conduct drunk driving roadblocks so long as certain requirements are met.
+However, the U.S. Supreme Court has given police latitude to conduct drunk driving roadblocks as long as certain requirements are met.

-But sometimes police don’t follow proper protocol for sobriety checkpoints, and evidence gathered there can be successfully challenged.
-A skilled New Jersey DWI / DUI defense attorney at Levow DWI Law will thoroughly examine every aspect of a sobriety checkpoint arrest and determine whether police followed the proper procedures when operating the roadblock.
+But sometimes police don't follow proper protocol for sobriety checkpoints, and evidence gathered there can be successfully challenged.
+A skilled New Jersey DWI / DUI defense attorney at Levow DWI Law, P.C. will thoroughly examine every aspect of a sobriety checkpoint arrest and determine whether police followed the proper procedures when operating the roadblock.

-Courts determine reasonableness by weighing the government’s interests against the intrusiveness of the detention on the individual.
+Courts determine reasonableness by weighing the government's interests against the intrusiveness of the detention on the individual.
 Under normal circumstances, police must have probable cause to stop a driver.
-Probable cause means the officer must be in possession of specific facts that indicate a crime has occurred, and that the individual stopped was involved in that activity.
-Reasonableness means that anyone in the officer’s position would have reached the same conclusion.
+Probable cause means the officer must be in possession of specific facts that indicate an offense has occurred, and that the individual stopped was involved in that activity.
+Reasonableness means that anyone in the officer's position would have reached the same conclusion.

 Even with these prohibitions in place, not all searches or seizures require probable cause.
 Sobriety checkpoints are considered to be part of a regulatory scheme in furtherance of an administrative purpose when they are conducted according to established guidelines.
 Searches designed to achieve an administrative purpose, instead of securing evidence as part of a criminal investigation, don't typically constitute a Fourth Amendment violation, even without probable cause.